 We walked further up the Varaha cave.
-There were steps at some points and there weren’t at some places.
-And some of the caves have been excavated in a way that you can just manage to stand on the ledge watch and move.
+There were steps at some points, and there weren’t at some places.
+And some of the caves have been excavated so that you can manage to stand on the ledge, watch and move.
 The next biggest cave was that of Lord Vishnu sleeping on Adiseshan.
 This posture of him is called Anantasayanam, meaning blissfully sleeping/resting.
 This one was huge too.
 Maybe about 5 to 6 ft in length.
-Taking a pic of this wonderful statue was little tricky and I just managed to take what best I could.
-Some of the caves above this one were just empty or with inscriptions and so it was kept locked.
+Taking a picture of this beautiful statue was a little tricky, and I just managed to take what I could.
+Some of the caves above this one were just empty or with inscriptions, and so it was kept locked.

 One Day Trip From Bhopal

-Having said that, would I do just Udaygiri Caves from Bhopal, No. They will take about an hour to explore and that is about it.
-But you can combine it with a couple of more places around Bhopal and make it a Day Trip
+They will take about an hour to explore, and that is about it.
+But you can combine it with a couple of more places around Bhopal and make it a Day Trip.

-Sanchi Stupa – The oldest Stupa standing from the third century and was commissioned by Emperor Ashoka himself.
+Sanchi Stupa: The oldest Stupa standing from the third century and was commissioned by Emperor Ashoka himself.
 This is one of the best UNESCO World Heritage Sites that I have been to.
-It is not only well maintained but the whole monument is well preserved like time never passed through.
-It is a must visit place if you are anywhere close to Bhopal.
-Udaigiri caves are about 10km from here.
+It is well maintained, but the whole monument is well preserved as time has never passed through.
+It is a must-visit place if you are anywhere close to Bhopal.
+Udayagiri caves are about 10km from here.

 Read more about Sanchi Stupa here – Click here

-Bhimbhetka Rock Shelters and Cave Paintings – This and Bhojpur lie in a line.
-So can do these two and then head to Sanchi along with Udaigir.
-Bhimbetka caves contain rock paintings, left behind cave men who occupied this place about thousand years ago.
+Bhimbhetka Rock Shelters and Cave Paintings: This and Bhojpur lie in a line.
+So I can do these two and then head to Sanchi along with Udaigir.
+Bhimbetka caves contain rock paintings, left behind cavemen who occupied this place about a thousand years ago.

-Tropic of Cancer – Tropic of Cancer is on the way to Sanchi.
-Blink and you miss it.
-It just passes through the road and if you had paid even the slightest attention in geography class, you would be thrilled to see tropic of cancer passing by.
+Tropic of Cancer: Tropic of Cancer is on the way to Sanchi.
+Blink, and you miss it.
+It just passes through the road, and if you had paid even the slightest attention in geography class, you would be thrilled to see the tropic of cancer passing by.

 Vidisha – Vidisha is a village close to the Udayagiri caves.
 I was not aware of it and I did not visit this place.
 But later came to know about the Heliodorus pillar.
 Apparently, this pillar was constructed by a Greek guy who got fascinated by Hinduism and got converted to Hinduism.
 Locally this pillar if now called Khamb Baba and people worship it.